bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 **Important note on security: each Member should verify that the `genesis.json` file contains the correct public keys.**

 The Member must copy the `genesis.json` file in the local `.tendermint/config` directory.
+Every Member now shares the same `chain_id`, `genesis_time`, used to identify the Network, and the same list of `validators`.

 The Member must edit the `.tendermint/config/config.toml` file and make the following changes: